-Lopes argued the legal force behind the order to appoint a federal monitor is only as good as the city’s ability to consent to its terms, and again argued the city cannot violate its own charter.
-In fact, Lopes said, the order undermines and frustrates Oakland’s charter and, in this case, how the chief of police disciplines their officers.
+Lopes argued the legal force behind the order to appoint a federal monitor is only as good as the city’s ability to consent to its terms, and again claimed the city cannot violate its own charter.
+In fact, Lopes said, the order undermines and frustrates Oakland's charter and, in this case, how the chief of police disciplines their officers.

 Arguing for the city of Oakland, attorney Gina Roccanova with Jackson Lewis said there is no conflict between the consent decree, its orders and the city’s charter.
 Oakland’s police commission, a six-member citizen oversight board, oversees the city’s compliance with the consent decree for as long as its orders are in effect.

 “That alone should end the analysis right there,” said Roccanova.